TRUMPF-IoT/cdeDocs/docs/Coding/HelloWorld.md

 ## Rapid Application Development Platform for distributed Industrial IoT Solutions

-This Getting Started Guide walks you through the development of C# source code for a C-DEngine test hose, C-DEngine service running in a simple plugin, the routing of network traffic through the Cloud.
+This Getting Started Guide walks you through the development of C# source code for a C-DEngine test host, C-DEngine service running in a simple plugin, the routing of network traffic through the Cloud.

 + The C-DEngine API reference documentation can be found at http://www.C-Labs.com/docu